 - You cannot continue the work you did prior to the disability.
 The disability must interfere with work activities, and inhibit your ability to perform your work

 - Your disability prevents you from adjusting to other work.
 Taking into account factors such as your skills, age, medical conditions, education and experience, the SSA determines if you can successfully work in another type of position.
-If your disability prevents you from performing in another suitable type of work, the SSA may consider you disabled.
+If your disability prevents you from performing in another suitable type of work, then the SSA may consider you disabled.

 - This severe injury, disability or illness will likely persist for at least one year or more or may result in death.
-If this severe condition continues to persist for a long period, the SSA may consider you to be living with a disability.
+If this severe condition continues to persist for a long period, then the SSA may consider you to be living with a disability.

 The Social Security Disability application verifies your identity, medical condition, treatment and your employment records.
 Filing a claim can be complex, and any missteps may lead to a denial of benefits.

 Get Assistance with Qualifying for Social Security Disability Benefits

-If you suffered a disabling injury or illness and are considering Social Security Disability benefits, let a professional assist you with the Social Security Disability requirements.
+If you suffered a disabling injury or illness and are considering Social Security Disability benefits, then let a professional assist you with the Social Security Disability requirements.
 This may increase your chance to receive benefits.
 In many cases even if the SSA denied your initial application, you may be able to appeal the decision and ask for another review of your claim.